HES 100. Lifestyles and Health. (1 h)

 An online course that examines medical terminology and vocabulary used by a variety of professionals in the healthcare field.
 The focus of this course is on medical and clinical terminology broadly relating to human anatomy and physiology and the basic systems of the human body with added emphasis placed on those terms pertaining to diagnosis and pathophysiology.
 The bases of medical terms will be examined – such as prefixes, suffixes, roots, combined forms.
 Pertinent acronyms and abbreviations will also be included.

-A semester experience in a campus-based clinical research program.
-Work includes active participation with individuals and groups with clinical conditions, such as heart disease, pulmonary disease, osteoarthritis, cancer, and obesity.
-Focus is on multiple lifestyle intervention strategies, in conjunction with participation in physiologic monitoring of patients during therapeutic sessions.
+A semester experience in campus- or community-based clinical research program.
+Students will actively engage with individuals impacted by clinical conditions.
+The focus is on multiple lifestyle intervention and medical strategies, in conjunction with active participation in therapeutic sessions.
 Open only to majors.
+May be repeated for credit.
+Pass/Fail.
 P-POI.

 HES 312.
 Exercise and Health Psychology.
 (3 h)